Piciorus-Ovidiu-Mihai/Electrical-Circuit-Identification/README.md

 ## System identification
-Here we can see the electrical equipment used:
+Here we can see the electrical equipments used:

 ![alt text](https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/1.PNG)<br/><br/><br/>